Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### List exit:

-File exit used by remote partners to query the Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} catalog on a host.
+File exit used by remote partners to query the {{< TransferCFT/axwayvariablesComponentShortName  >}} catalog on a host.

 <span id="List_of_model_file_identifiers_"></span>